 Note: We hope you enjoy this free story on CalHiSports.com.
 We will have player rankings for the Class of 2018, 2019, 2020 and 2021 coming soon by managing editor Ronnie Flores and those rankings will be for Gold Club members only.
 To get started on a membership for just $9.99 for three months, CLICK HERE.

 Criteria/Introduction: All of these players are from California high schools.
 The list has very little to do with what these players did at the high school level.
+It’s just natural that some athletes get bigger and stronger after after high school.
 It’s simply looking at their NBA resumes (MVPs, Hall of Fame, All-NBA honors, career points) and coming up with a top 25 ranking.
 We were inspired to do it by Bill Russell’s recent one-night stay in the hospital and by James Harden’s likely MVP award after Russell Westbrook earned that nod last year.

 1. Bill Russell (McClymonds, Oakland)

 Legendary Boston Celtics center remains an icon of the sport with five MVP awards, 12 all-star selections and of course he led the Celtics to 11 world championships.
 He developed his game later on at USF after playing at McClymonds in early 1950s.
 One of his teammates at Mack was MLB Hall of Famer Frank Robinson.

 There’s no debate about the first spot, but we could see arguments for the rest of the list on down.
 Walton had one MVP selection for 1978, the year after he led Portland to its only NBA title.
 He’s one of the best college centers of all-time (UCLA) and he was on one of the best high school teams in state history at Helix in 1970 that went 33-0.